google/WebFundamentals/src/_langs/en/showcase/spotlight/adsy_me.markdown

 link: http://adsy.me/
 developer: Frederick Tubiermont

-introduction: "A super quick and easy way to build mobile micro sites."
+description: "A super quick and easy way to build mobile micro sites."
 pros: |
   Adsy.me is a tool that allows anyone to create a mobile (micro-) website, and the immediately gained my trust by eating their own dogfood: The whole tool is a fantastic mobile web app that feels very responsive and intuitive.
 cons: |